Header Banner

-How To: Restore silver with electrochemistry
+How to Restore silver with electrochemistry

 Watch this science video tutorial from Nurd Rage on how to restore silver with electrochemistry.
 You can restore old silver with aluminum foil or a battery by simple electrochemistry.